Atmudia/SRVR/README.md

    - Use your vacpack and hands to interact with slimes and objects.
    - Access your inventory and vacpack naturally in VR.
    - Grab slimes/food and throw them.

+To launch game without vr mod, use *-novr* argument when launching the game

 ## VR Configuration